barbarer/py4e-int/_sources/regex/charactermatching.rst

     :answer_c: From: stephen.marquard@uct.ac.za, csev@umich.edu, and cwen @
     :answer_d: All of the above
     :correct: c
-    :feedback_a: Try again!
+    :feedback_a: '^From:.+@' will match this.
-    :feedback_b: Try again!
+    :feedback_b: Remember the + and * characters in regex are pushy!
     :feedback_c: Correct!
 The + and * characters are pushy, so this will capture the entire statement and not just to the first @ sign.
     :feedback_d: Try again!
-Remeber the + and * characters in regex are pushy!
+Remember the + and * characters in regex are pushy!

     Looking at the code-block above, what parts of it will be matched by the regex equation ``re.search('From:.+@')``?